 As an English major at St. Norbert College, you’ll create a senior-year portfolio that captures your undergraduate writing experience.
 It will serve you well in your job search or graduate school application process.

 In addition, you'll have numerous educational opportunities outside the classroom.
 The international English honor society, Sigma Tau Delta, fosters social and intellectual interaction with literary students and English faculty.
-You’ll have the opportunity to create and distribute The Rectangle and The Sigma Tau Delta Review, the honor society’s two literary journals.
-Furthermore, if selected, you might have the opportunity to be an editorial intern for these two journals, which are produced at St. Norbert College.
+As a member, you'll have the opportunity to attend and/or present at the annual Sigma Tau Delta Undergraduate Convention.

 You also may pursue an internship or seek work in the college’s Writing Center to gain invaluable professional experience.